 - Attend required safety training.

-- Provide staff time to attend required safety training.
+- Provide staff the time to attend required EHS training.

-- Incorporate supervisor’s safety training function as part of their performance and progress review.
+- Incorporate supervisor’s EHS training function as part of their performance and progress review.

 Supervisors and Faculty